Introduction

 Because the architecture is not supported by upstream Rust (and LLVM),

-we have to use the downstream Expressif forks.
+we have to use the downstream Espressif forks.

 If you plan on setting up the build system on your host device,